PHoulding/IM-FeedForwardNN/README.md

-Should you have any further questions about the project or my findings, please feel free to email me at phouldin@uoguelph.ca and I would gladly try my best to help out! :)
+Should you have any further questions about the project or my findings, please feel free to email me at houlding.patrick@gmail.com and I would gladly try my best to help out! :)